Salient Features Of The CPAT

-A CPAT certificate is the document that candidates who have passed the CPAT examination get from the CPAT certifying body.
+A CPAT certificate is the document that candidates who have passed the examination receive from the certifying body.
 This document serves as a proof of a firefighting aspirant having taken this test and having passed in it.
 Firefighting academies refer to the performance statement(s) of admission seekers in this document, for taking decisions regarding their admissions in their academies.
-The CPAT certificate is issued onsite to candidates who pass this examination.
+The certificate is issued on site to candidates who pass this examination.
 The validity period of this certificate is mentioned on it.

 An Overview of the CPAT

 The IAFF and IFCC Fire Service Joint Labour-Management CPAT comprises eight categories of physical tests.
-The CPAT certificate is awarded to candidates who have successfully completed all these CPAT tests.
+The pass certificate is awarded to candidates who have successfully completed all the tests.

 CPAT Sections- The eight sections of the CPAT are as follows:

-Stair Climb- In this activity, the CPAT examinee has to climb stairs for 3 minutes and 20 seconds carrying a total weight of 75 lbs on the body.
+Stair Climb- In this activity, the examinee must climb stairs for 3 minutes and 20 seconds carrying a total weight of 75 lbs on the body.
 The candidates are allowed a warm-up period of 20 seconds for the event, in which one has to climb about 60 steps/minute.
 One is allowed to hold the rails of the stairs or touch the walls for maintaining balance while climbing the stairs during the warm up period, but not after that.
 A candidate is allowed to restart the test, but only twice, failing which he/she will be disqualified in the test.

 Hose Drag- This event involves dragging a long hose behind you and running for about 75 feet.
 Upon reaching the destination, one has to drag the hose over a specified boundary line without disturbing the objects around it.
 Professional firefighters are required to drag hoses from the fire fighting apparatus to the point of usage, skillfully, in a short duration of time.
-This activity of the CPAT certificate test is used to assess the abilities of a CPAT candidate to perform this activity efficiently.
+This activity of the test is used to assess the abilities of a candidate to perform this activity efficiently.